 Let’s save it as a last resort.

-Appropriately dubbed “Google Trends for PR Pros” by PR Week, Muck Rack Trends not only generates a comprehensive PR report on the term in a split second but also illustrates the trend and its PR coverage over the pre-selected timeline.
+Appropriately dubbed “Google Trends for PR Pros” by PR Week, Muck Rack Trends generates a comprehensive PR report on the term in a split second and illustrates the trend and its PR coverage over the pre-selected timeline.

 Here’s the past 7-day PR trajectory for Zoom:

 Simply pop the term into the search bar, choose the time interval and go!

 Similar to Google Trends, you can also include two or more search terms at once to project possible correlations and draw insights.

 You can not only see the cumulative number of articles published over the set time period but also hover on your desired date to see the number of articles just for that day.